TfL Congestion Charge and Bailiff enforcement.

 Challenge the PCN by making a representation either online or in writing.

-If you pay within 14 days of the date of service you will receive a 50% discount and the amount payable will be £65.
+However, if you pay within 14 days of the date of service you will receive a 50% discount and the amount payable will be £90

 Charge Certificate

-If the penalty charge is not paid in full within 28 days of the date of service, the 50% discount will be removed.
-A Charge Certificate will be issued and the amount of £130 becomes payable.
-You will have just 14 days from the date of service in which to pay this.
+If the penalty charge is not paid in full within 28 days of the date of service, a Charge Certificate will be issued and the amount due increases substantially by 50% to £270.
+You will have just 14 days from the date of service to make payment.
 Once a Charge Certificate has been issued, you can no longer make representation or appeal the Congestion Charge.

 Order for Recovery

-If the penalty charge (of £130) is not paid within 14 days of a Charge Certificate being served, Transport for London may apply to register the charge as an unpaid debt at the Traffic Enforcement Centre.
-The charge increases by 50% to £195 and a debt registration fee of £7 will be added.
+If the penalty charge (of £270) is not paid within 14 days of a Charge Certificate being served, Transport for London may apply to register the charge as an unpaid debt at the Traffic Enforcement Centre.
+The charge increases by 50% to £280 to include a debt registration fee of £10.

 TfL Congestion Charge and bailiff enforcement.

-Congestion Charge..making a payment arrangement with the bailiff.
+TfL Congestion Charge and making a payment arrangement with the bailiff.

 A payment arrangement can be set up with the enforcement company on receipt of the Notice of Enforcement.
 However, in order to avoid an enforcement fee of £235 being added, and the possibility of your car being taken into control, this arrangement must be set up before the ‘Compliance stage’ expires (this is the date given on the Notice of Enforcement by when payment must be made).

 If full payment or a payment arrangement is not set up by the date given on the Notice of Enforcement, the warrant will be passed to an individual enforcement agent so that a personal visit can be made.
-The debt will then increase to £513 to include the statutory enforcement fee of £235.
-Buy this time, it is much more difficult to set up a payment arrangement.
+The debt will then increase to £590 to include the statutory enforcement fee of £235.
+At this stage, it is much more difficult to set up a payment arrangement.

 I moved address and have not received any notices from Transport for London.

-If you had not received the initial penalty charge notice as you had moved address then you can submit an Out of Time witness statement to the Traffic Enforcement Centre.
+If you had not received the initial penalty charge notice as you had moved address then you can submit an Out of Time Statutory Declaration (forms PE2 and PE3) to the Traffic Enforcement Centre.
 Full details of this procedure can be read here.

 Commentary from Bailiff Advice Online